joomla-projects/virtualisation/README.md

     $ phpunit

 within the project's root directory.

-The tests create a complete setup in the `dockyard` directory, which can be used to explore the possibilities.
+The main test creates a complete setup in the `dockyard` directory, which can be used to explore the possibilities.
+To invoke it, run

+    $ phpunit tests/DockerComposeGeneratorTest

+This step is already included in the convenience command `composer build` as described below.

 #### Container Tests